S. Walter Poulshock: Aftermath

-The book was initially withdrawn under the justification of 'technical issues'.
+The Two Parties and the Tariff in the 1880s was initially withdrawn under the justification of "technical issues."
 A rush of buying copies took place as historians aware of the real facts sought to quickly buy copies for their own examination or as souvenirs before the book was withdrawn.

 The University of Pennsylvania declined to provide a comment on the topic to its student newspaper, leading the paper to publish both a news article and an opinion piece in April 1966 on the topic in protest.

 In July 1966 the American Historical Review stated that the book was based "confessedly in part upon evidence which does not exist, has been withdrawn as far as possible from circulation, and anyone attempting to use it should be advised of this."

 Sternstein wrote in 2002 that he was concerned that the case had not been sufficiently publicised, meaning that Poulshock's work continued to be cited by historians unaware that it was fraudulent, and it had never been removed from the shelves of many university libraries.
 This concern has also been raised since.
 Indeed, his book and thesis have continued to be occasionally cited, as recently as 2013.